 - 2 cups cubed butternut squash

-- 2 cups chopped string beans, about a pound
+- 2 cups chopped string / green beans about a pound

 - 2 tsp. smoked paprika powder